acidanthera/BrcmPatchRAM/README.md

 Refer to the source for futher details on these delays.

 Example,... to change mPostResetDelay to 400ms, use kernel flag: bpr_postresetdelay=400.

-Note: In Clover, kernel flags are specified at config.plist/Boot/Arguments, or you can change them (temporarily for next boot) in Clover Options within the Clover GUI.

 Note: Some with the typical "wake from sleep" problems are reporting success with: bpr_probedelay=100 bpr_initialdelay=300 bpr_postresetdelay=300.
 Or slightly longer delays: bpr_probedelay=200 bpr_initialdelay=400 bpr_postresetdelay=400.